 Part of the Substance Use Disorders and Women’s Reproductive Health Learning Series

-The first session begins on Wednesday, July 15, 2020 and runs through December 16, 2020.
+Learn more about the series, which began on Wednesday, July 15, 2020 and runs through December 16, 2020.

 The Center for HOPES is a research center in The Ohio State University College of Public Health.
 HOPES provides health economics, health policy, and evaluation services for projects within the university, as well as for government agencies, community groups, and private sector organizations.
 In addition to the Center’s accomplished researchers, HOPES provides a platform for the research community to collaborate across colleges in order to better understand the issues facing the public’s health today.